ssorj/quiver/impls/README.md

-Implementations that support message settlement tracking must print settlement records for the first message and for every 256th message thereafter.
+Implementations that support message settlement tracking must print settlement records for the first message and for every 256th message thereafter prefixed with 'S'.
+Other settlement records are prefixed with 's'.

-The following clients currently support message settlement tracking:
+The following clients support message settlement tracking:

 - qpid-proton-c
 - qpid-proton-python